Everything You Need to Know about Google Ads Remarketing

 After you’ve made the changes to your Analytics code, you will also need to take care of a few additional items.

-- Have at least one active Google AdWords account that is linked to your Analytics account (admin access required).
+- Have at least one active Google Ads account that is linked to your Analytics account (admin access required).

 - Agree to the Google Analytics Terms of Service.